Primordial Lovers

-Primordial Lovers is the second studio album by American singer-songwriter Essra Mohawk.
-Released on June 6, 1970, the album sold poorly.
-In 2000 the album was re-released by Rhino Handmade as a 22-track collection, combining the original album with a non-album single, "Jabberwock Song", and the 1974 follow-up album, Essra Mohawk.
+Primordial Lovers is the second album by American singer-songwriter Essra Mohawk, released in May 1970.
+The original Reprise LP included a 20-page booklet with the album's song lyrics.

-The original 1970 Reprise issue of the album included a 20-page booklet with the album's song lyrics.
-In 2010 the original album was reissued by Collectors' Choice with five extra tracks.
+In 2000 the album was re-released by Rhino Handmade as a 22-track collection Primordial Lovers MM, combining the original album with two non-album singles tracks, "Jabberwock Song" and "Image of Yu", and the entire 1974 follow-up album on Asylum Records, Essra Mohawk.
+In 2010 the album was reissued by Collectors' Choice with five previously unreleased bonus tracks.

+Critical reception

+On AllMusic Charles Donovan said, "Primordial Lovers is assured of its status as an unsung classic.
+All who hear it, and there aren't enough, are bewitched by its esoteric poetry, unguarded passion, and great tunes....
+Mohawk is a wondrous creature of contrasts: simultaneously urbane and nature-loving, knowing and naïve, all-powerful yet unabashedly vulnerable at the same time.
+Her voice is a remarkable instrument..."

-Track listing of original album
+Track listing

-All tracks are composed by Essra Mohawk.
+All songs composed and arranged by Essra Mohawk.